luchochs/Testing/_posts/2015-05-13-estadistica.md

 ---
 title: "Estadística"
-bg: '#f8f8f8'  #defined in _config.yml, can use html color like '#0fbfcf'
+bg: orange  #defined in _config.yml, can use html color like '#0fbfcf'
 color: '#000000'   #text color
 fa-icon: line-chart
 ---